pyhys/minimalmodbus/docs/advancedusage.rst

 Suggested work-around:

-* Read the register values directly using the read_registers function.
+* Read the register values directly using the :meth:`.read_registers` function.
 * Then reshuffle the bytes
-* Convert it to a float using the internal function _bytestringToFloat.
+* Convert it to a float using the internal function :meth:`._bytestringToFloat`.

 Something like::